 We've also created a robust volunteer program, created a foster program, begun offsite adoptions, created a fund to care for sick and injured homeless animals (The Franky Fund), established working relationships with other local animal shelters and animal rescue groups, and increased the community's awareness of the shelter and the needs of its animals.

 Vision For The Future

-BARCS is aiming to become a model animal rescue facility and a true resource for the people and animals of Baltimore.
+BARCS's vision is to become a model open admission shelter, a shelter that does not turn away an animal that has no place to go, and a true resource for the people and animals of Baltimore.
 We envision an animal shelter where all animals in good health and temperament find new homes, where they are housed in a low-stress, comfortable environment, where spay/neuter surgeries are offered at low-cost to the Baltimore community, where residents can turn in times of personal crisis for help with their pet, where citizens are educated on the proper care of animals, and where abused and neglected animals can receive the love and care they need to recover.

-We are proud of our accomplishments over the past few years, but with your help , we can achieve much more.
-It is a critical time for BARCS - our resources are limited and much of our work is done by volunteers.
-With the support of the Baltimore community, we can find homes for even more animals, improve our operations and the facility to meet the needs of the animals better, and work to prevent animal abuse and abandonment.
+We are proud of our accomplishments over the past few years, but with increased financial support, we can achieve much more.
+It is a critical time for BARCS – our resources are limited and much of our work is done by volunteers and a small dedicated staff.

 Our goals are to build a new larger shelter to comfortably house the large volume of animals we receive and enable us to expand our programs and services, continue to raise awareness and community support in order to expand our life-saving programs, and create a more humane city for all of our animals.